Find an Emergency Vet in Sydney — Open 24/7 Including Public Holidays

 If your pet requires more intensive care, we proceed with advanced treatments that include, but are not limited to:

 - Emergency surgery for conditions like internal bleeding due to a ruptured spleen, fractures, or bowel obstructions.
 Learn more about spleen removal in dogs and when it’s necessary.
+(Can be internal or external depending on procedure and severity).

 Step 5: Careful Monitoring